mavthedev/duds/README.md

 # DUDS

-DUDS is a strategy game similar to Tic-Tac-Toe and Dots & Boxes
+DUDS is a "strategy?" game similar to Tic-Tac-Toe and Dots & Boxes